 Goodburn, a professor of English who joined the Nebraska faculty in 1994, has been recognized with a College of Arts and Sciences Distinguished Teaching Award, the university’s Scholarly Teaching Award and induction into the Academy of Distinguished Teachers at Nebraska.
 She earned her bachelor’s degree in English and political science at Miami University, and her master’s degrees in English and English education and her doctorate in English (composition and rhetoric) from the Ohio State University.

-Gregory L. Heileman serves as the Associate Provost for Student and Academic Life at the University of Kentucky.
-In this capacity, he supports the goals of the University through vision and direction of the Student and Academic Life division.
+Gregory L. Heileman (first term: 2018-2021) served as the Associate Provost for Student and Academic Life at the University of Kentucky.
+In this capacity, he supported the goals of the University through vision and direction of the Student and Academic Life division.
+In July, 2019, Dr. Heileman transitioned to a leadership position at the University of Arizona, Tucson.

-Dr. Heileman joined the UK family in 2017, after serving as Vice Provost for Teaching, Learning and Innovation at the University of New Mexico.
+Dr. Heileman joined the University of Kentucky in 2017, after serving as Vice Provost for Teaching, Learning and Innovation at the University of New Mexico.
 During that time, he led campus-wide student academic success initiatives and worked with key stakeholders on campus to produce all-time record retention and graduation rates.

 Archie has also received numerous awards for his teaching and advising activities.
 At the University of Texas, he received the Dad’s Association Centennial Teaching Fellowship, the Texas Excellence Teaching Award in Engineering, and the Gordon T. Lepley IV Endowed Memorial Teaching Award.
 At the University of Virginia, Archie was an inaugural member of the University Academy of Teaching started by the Teaching Resource Center and received a Hartfield–Jefferson Scholars Teaching Prize in 2012.
 Archie also received an Outstanding New Advisor Award from the National Academic Advising Association in 2005 and Trigon’s Thomas E. Hutchinson Faculty Award in 2013.